realshovanshah/arduino-companion/README.md

-# task_weplay
+# aurdino-companion

-A new Flutter project.
+A flutter app to manages data taken from the remote arduino device.
+Uses firebase as a backend

 ## Getting Started